- You want to start a career in IT in Switzerland

 As part of your application, we expect a well-written and presentable CV.
 We recommend having a look at CV instructions & example (by University of St. Gallen).

 The Powercoders Bootcamp is fully funded and free of charge for the selected participants.
 We cover the costs of the program through support from social assistance (cantons / municipalities) and donations (about half each).
-More information for your Social Assistance.
+More information for your Social Assistance in German or French.